cherorafi/book-buddy/README.md

 6. to run app: ```npx expo start```

 ## Check if working
-# Current app shows one blank screen with the word Empty! in the middle\n
+#### Current app shows one blank screen with the word Empty! in the middle
 7. If you get connection error try ```npx expo start --tunnel```